syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ---
 # Export To PDF in MAUI DataGrid (SfDataGrid)

-The SfDataGrid provides extensive support for exporting data to PDF, offering various customization options to meet your specific requirements.
-With this feature, you can customize the appearance of the exported PDF, exclude specific columns or headers, and even define custom row heights and column widths and so on.
+The SfDataGrid offers comprehensive support for exporting data to PDF, providing a range of customization options to suit your specific needs.
+This feature allows you to personalize the exported PDF's appearance, exclude specific columns or headers, and even define custom row heights and column widths, among other possibilities.

-If you are using nuget package in the package, the following NuGet package should be installed to export the SfDataGrid to PDF file.
+If you are utilizing a NuGet package to facilitate the process, please ensure that the following package is installed in order to export the SfDataGrid to a PDF file:

 <table>
 <tr>